Building a Private AI Server for Business: 2026 Hardware Guide

 Consistent Performance

-Cloud services can experience latency during peak usage periods.
+Cloud services experience latency during peak usage periods.
 A dedicated local server provides consistent response times, which matters for real-time document analysis or internal chatbots handling client inquiries.

 Option 1: Apple Mac Studio